-LANGUAGE EXCHANGE PROGRAM (https://slc.berkeley.edu/ lep/) (LEP) (https://slc.berkeley.edu/lep/)
+LANGUAGE EXCHANGE PROGRAM (LEP) (https://sic.berkeley.edu/lep/)

 The Language Exchange Program provides a free, flexible, and funfilled way for Cal students to meet and share their language skills.
 The program emphasizes mutual exchange by all participants, so each will have the opportunity to learn and teach a language.
 Participants are grouped or paired with a proficient speaker of the language they are interested in practicing.
 Through the program, participants will be able to refine not only their language skills but also their ability to communicate effectively across cultures.